-Ensure that a parameter doesn't exist in a list of parameters, on one single line, in the right hand side of a key \rightarrow values line Compatible with nodes running Rudder 4.1 or higher.
+Ensure that a parameter doesn't exist in a list of parameters, on one single line, in the right hand side of a key-values line

-Edit the file, and ensure it does not contain the defined parameter in the list of values on the right hand side of a key-values line.
+Edit the file, and ensure it does not contain the defined parameter in the list of values on the right hand side of a key $\rightarrow$ values line.
 If the parameter is there, it will be removed.
 Please note that the parameter can be a regular expression.
-It will also remove any whitespace character between the parameter and parameter_separator Optionnaly, you can define leading and closing character to enclose the parameters
+It will also remove any whitespace character between the parameter and parameter\separator Optionnaly, you can define leading and closing character to enclose the parameters